Up until recently, the Roland F-140R was the most affordable console digital piano in Roland’s arsenal.

 For their digital pianos, Roland have designed an app called Piano Partner 2 that you can actually use in various ways.

 The PP2 consists of several sections that include Songs, DigiScore Lite, Rhythm, Flash Card Game, Remote Controller, Recorder, etc.

-The Remote Controller feature allows you select tones and control the F-140R’s functions such as metronome, keyboard modes, recording, etc. using an intuitive graphic interface.
+The Remote Controller feature allows you to select tones and control the F-140R’s functions such as a metronome, keyboard modes, recording, etc. using an intuitive graphic interface.

 For more info video below:

 To connect the piano to external speakers or an amplifier you can use the output mini jack, though you’ll probably need a 1/8” to 1/4” adapter.

 The input mini jack allows you connect your mobile device to the F-140R and play some music using the onboard speakers of the instrument.